donseba/contractor/README.md

 ![Tag](http://img.shields.io/github/tag/donseba/contractor.svg)
 ![Release](http://img.shields.io/github/release/donseba/contractor.svg)

-Contractor basically allows you to dynamically manipulate struct.
-I have made this package because I could have different versions of the same struct (Just like of API Versions) .
-An newer version of the struct could have more or sell fields.
+`Contractor` allows you to dynamically populate structs.
+This package was made because I have multiple versions of the same struct.
+You could compare it to the versions used in API's. ( You end up with multiple versions over years, and sometimes need to support more than one version, migration time for clients...)

+Based on the selected version (In the URL or the Header, whatever you like) we retrieve an map of structs.
+We now can select the actual struct we need, set some values and finally send it back to the screen OR send it over to the DB (In my case gorp).

+> Still working on a description :)

 ### Getting started